 A growing number of consumers are underserved by FICO and traditional sources

 The demographics of our country are changing.
-We have a growing immigrant population, more people have multiple sources of income fueled by the creator and gig economy, a divergence from traditional investing to crypto, minority groups a younger generation with inherent distrust in the traditional credit system.
+We have a growing immigrant population, and more people have multiple sources of income fueled by the creator and gig economy.
+In fact, 36% of the total U.S. workforce does freelance work.
+Minority groups as well as younger generations have inherent distrust in the traditional credit system.
+To put this into perspective, 57 million Americans are living with subprime credit.
 These consumers are left out, and a rapidly emerging fintech ecosystem is reinventing how new products are designed for underserved consumers.

 How does Pave solve this?